 After a few months of waiting for the work permit, I finally made the move to Montreal and started at Ubisoft this week.
 I’m super excited with the work I’m going to be doing here involving Houdini and procedural generation tools.
 Hopefully I get to talk about it some day!

-The game I’ve been working on at Turbo Studios for the past 2 years has finally been announced!
+The game I’ve been working on at Turbo Studios has finally been announced!
 Super Senso (to be released early 2016) is a turn based strategy game for iOS and Android.
 The easiest way to describe Super Senso is as a free to play mobile remix of Advance Wars, but there’s tons more to it than that, including but not limited to giant-ass robots.

 Here’s some screenshots and gifs highlighting my work on this game.
 Check out my portfolio post for more details.

 A year ago I created an experimental web application to make it easier to learn Blender shortcuts.
 Since then I’ve been working on a new version and today, I’m officially releasing Application Shortcut Mapper: A visual shortcuts explorer for desktop applications.

 It has support for multiple applications, versions, operating systems and different keyboard layouts.
 I’ve added Photoshop, Lightroom and Blender to start with, and I hope the internet helps out with adding a lot more applications.

 The data is scraped from online documentation for Adobe applications.
 For Blender, all shortcuts are accessible via their python api, which makes it really really awesome because everything can be nicely exported.

 It is completely open-source and hosted on GitHub pages.
 This has the benefit that all commits to the gh-pages branch are instantly hosted and viewable by everyone.